Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Other Types of Tea

-But of course, there are virtually thousands of types of tea in the world.
-While they’re not all suitable for kombucha brewing, they are delicious on their own!
+Of course, there are virtually thousands of types of tea in the world.
+While not all are suitable for kombucha brewing, they are delicious on their own!

 Butterfly Pea Flower Tea